Freedom Project

 In 2021 Alison was asked by a Pastor in Bugesera if she could help with a group of women he had gathered.
 These women were so broken from life and traumatised having suffered sexual and physical assault.

 We agreed that we could do something.
-Over a period of time Alison and two women pastor friends shared with the women over zooms enabling them to begin to see their value.
+Over a period of time Alison and two women Pastor friends shared with the women over zooms enabling them to begin to see their value.

 The God of love is always close to the broken hearted and waiting to come and restore peoples lives.